Salad Dressing for CKD: What to look for and brands to try

 Low Phosphorus Salad Dressing

 Phosphorus additives are sometimes used to make a dressing feel creamier, so it is not uncommon to find added phosphorus in salad dressings.
-Phosphorus additives can really drive up phosphorus levels, especially in people with kidney disease.
-Be sure to read the ingredients list and choose a salad dressing that has no added phosphorus.
+Phosphorus additives can really drive up PTH and phosphorus levels, especially in people with kidney disease.
+This can have a negative impact on your cardiovascular system and your bones.

 Low Potassium Salad Dressing

-Finding a low potassium salad dressing is actually quite easy.
-This is because the primary ingredients in salad dressing are oil, which typically contains zero potassium.
+The vast majority of salad dressings on the market are considered low potassium foods.
+This is because the primary ingredient in salad dressing is oil, which typically contains zero potassium.

-Obviously is potassium is listed as an ingredient, then the salad dressing must contain some potassium, so why is it listed as zero?
+Obviously if potassium is listed as an ingredient, then the salad dressing must contain some potassium, so why is it listed as zero?

 According to the FDA regulations, manufacturers are not required to list out the potassium content of a food if it contains less than 2% of the Recommended Daily Intake.
 The RDI for potassium is 4,700mg, so anything containing less than 94mg of potassium can omit it from the label or indicate that the food item is “not a significant source of potassium”.
 They can even list it as zero!